Cavendish Arts Science Fellowship at Girton College

 Where can I find out more about Girton College?

-You can find more information on the Girton College website and on their social channels Instagram , Twitter , Facebook , LinkedIn , YouTube
+You can find more information on the Girton College website and on their social channels Instagram , X , Facebook , LinkedIn , YouTube

-When can I expect to hear about whether I have been successful?
+When can I expect to hear whether I have been successful?

 We are a small team and sadly can't offer individual feedback on submissions from applicants who aren't selected for interview.
 Thank you for your understanding.